 Hays Med, part of the University of Kansas Health System, is a major employer with more than 1,000 employees.
 Hays Med is home to the DeBakey Heart Institute of Kansas & one of the top rural medical centers in the United States.

 The Bricks in Historic Downtown Hays has unique shopping, galleries, eateries, & entertainment.
 Hays boasts excellent recreational facilities including: full service gyms, Hays Aquatic Park, Smoky Hill Country Club, Hays Municipal Golf Course, an extensive recreational program, & excellent opportunities for walking, running, & biking.
 Hays is within 45 minutes of two large lakes providing fishing, boating & other water sports.
 Bike Hays contains 21 miles of connecting trail system.

-The Hays Municipal Airport provides connecting jet service to Denver and Chicago with several flights in each direction.
+The Hays Municipal Airport provides connecting jet service to Denver with several flights in each direction.